Digital Data and Archives Specialist

 COMPENSATION

-A competitive, experience-based compensation package with benefits will be provided.
+A competitive compensation package including salary and benefits will be provided.

 HOW TO APPLY

-Please submit our application by emailing your cover letter and résumé to:
+Please submit your application no later than March 23rd, 2018, by emailing your cover letter and résumé to: ATP@searchlightcanada.com.

 Date limite pour soumettre la demande: